bigsk1/bigsk1.github.io/_posts/2023-03-07-lvm-resizing-on-ubuntu-vm.md

 ```

-Here is another guide on proxmox forums that had some of the pieces to solve this but the above walk through is what I was able to do. https://forum.proxmox.com/threads/resize-disk-of-ubuntu-19-10-vm-on-proxmox.70352/
+Here is another guide on proxmox forums that had some of the pieces to solve this but the above walk through is what I was able to do to get it to work. <a href='https://forum.proxmox.com/threads/resize-disk-of-ubuntu-19-10-vm-on-proxmox.70352/'>resize-disk-of-ubuntu-19-10-vm-on-proxmox.70352</a>